yairm210/Unciv/docs/Other/Miscellaneous-JSON-files.md

 ### ModConstants

 Stored in ModOptions.constants, this is a collection of constants used internally in Unciv.
+This is the only structure that is _merged_ field by field from mods, not overwritten, so you can change XP from Barbarians in one mod and city distance in another.
+In case of conflicts, there is no guarantee which mod wins, only that _default_ values are ignored.

 | Attribute | Type | Optional | Notes |
 | --------- | ---- | -------- | ----- |